Skip to main content

 dontAskAuto-denies tools unless pre-approved via /permissions or permissions.allow rules

-bypassPermissions mode disables all permission checks.
-Only use this in isolated environments like containers or VMs where Claude Code cannot cause damage.
-Administrators can prevent this mode by setting disableBypassPermissionsMode to "disable" in managed settings.
+bypassPermissions mode skips permission prompts.
+Writes to .git, .claude, .vscode, .idea, and .husky directories still prompt for confirmation to prevent accidental corruption of repository state, editor configuration, and git hooks.
+Writes to .claude/commands, .claude/agents, and .claude/skills are exempt and do not prompt, because Claude routinely writes there when creating skills, subagents, and commands.
+Only use this mode in isolated environments like containers or VMs where Claude Code cannot cause damage.
+Administrators can prevent this mode by setting permissions.disableBypassPermissionsMode to "disable" in managed settings.

 Permission rule syntax